Writing your own accounting business plan can be an excellent way to put your years of experience in the accounting industry to the best use.

 There are tax considerations with any business, and your new accounting business is no exception.
 You will have a leg up on other new businesses when it comes to taxes, however.

 If you are already familiar with the accounting business, chances are that you know more about taxes than the average person on the street.
-If there is anything you are unsure of, however, don't be afraid to seek help from another professional in the tax or accounting business plan.
+If there is anything you are unsure of, however, don't be afraid to seek help from another professional in the tax or the accounting industry.